dipy/dipy/doc/theory/sh_basis.rst

 where $l$ is the order, $m$ is the degree, $P_l^m$ is an associated
-$l$-th order, $m$-th degree Legendre polynomial, and $(\theta, \phi)$ is the representation of the direction vector in the spherical coordinate.
+$l$-th order, $m$-th degree Legendre polynomial, and $(\theta, \phi)$ is the representation of the direction vector in spherical coordinates.
 The relation between $Y_l^{m}$ and $Y_l^{-m}$ is given by:

 ..  math::